 - 1 ¾ cups milk, buttermilk, or thinned yogurt

 - ¼ cup honey

 - ½ cup water

 - In a large stand mixer, combine 6 cups flour, salt, and wet ingredients and allow to mix and knead for a few minutes.
-Gradually add more flour until a moist dough forms (remember that moister is always better with sourdough!).
+Gradually add more flour until a moist dough forms and holds together (remember that moister is always better with sourdough!).